abhisheks008/DL-Simplified/.github/readme_template.md

 **LIBRARIES NEEDED**

-Add all the libraries needed in this project in points
+Add all the libraries needed in this project in points.

 **VISUALIZATION**